 Example: S&P500 Index (Charts: Stockopedia) set up with Heikin Ashi chart with Stochastic and RSI indicators:

-If you are interested in learning more about trends, support & resistance then the following reading may help:
+If you are interested in learning more about Ichimoku then our e-learning course may help:

 Once the components to this system are understood, then it becomes quite apparent that this is indeed a very useful trading and risk management tool.
 Your options are endless with Ichimoku and this is what makes it a fascinating and exciting technical analysis tool.
 Enjoy!